A Contemporary Story of Love, Forgiveness and Reconciliation

-To Forgive, Divine is an excellent choice for book study clubs and single adult Sunday school classes.
+To Forgive, Divine is an excellent choice for book study clubs, weekend retreat studies and single adult Sunday school classes.

 - To which character did you, personally, relate most?
 Was there any character whose experience was not a reflection of real life?
 Which character do you think most exemplifies the attitude of Christ?

 - In the Chandler City Benevolent Council, "caring about easing the sufferings of one's fellow human beings" was the sole criterion for participation.
 Carolyn Perkins was a member of the Council, but was not a Christian.
 Do you think participation in such an organization should be limited to professing Christians?
 Why or why not?

 - Were Jeff's reaction to Clara's information about Bonnie and his subsequent behavior appropriate?
 Would they have been appropriate had Jeff not been a minister?
 How could he realistically have behaved differently?